Connect with others who understand.

 Magnesium can help relax the muscles, which may reduce the duration of an attack and restore a person to a calmer state.

-There are several ways to use magnesium for migraines.
-Talk to your doctor to determine the best form of magnesium for preventing or treating your migraines.
+There are several ways to use magnesium for migraine.
+Talk to your doctor to determine the best form of magnesium for preventing or treating your migraine attacks.

 Magnesium in Food